An Employer’s Guide to Worker Protection Standard Compliance

 The WPS standard defines the following terms:

-- Agricultural employers — those who employ or contract for service of workers, or who own or operate an establishment that employs workers.
+- agricultural employers — Those who employ or contract for service of workers, or who own or operate an agriculture establishment that employes workers.

-These additional definitions will help you determine whether you are affected by the Worker Protection Standard and will help you understand the standard.
+These additional definitions will help you determine whether you are affected by the WPS and will help you understand the standard:

-- Agricultural plants — plants grown or maintained for commercial or research purposes.
-Examples: food, feed or fiber plants, trees, turf grass, flowers, shrubs, ornamentals and seedlings.
+- agricultural plants — Plants grown or maintained for commercial or research purposes.
+Examples include food, feed or fiber plants; trees; turfgrass; flowers; shrubs; ornamentals; and seedlings.

-- Agricultural establishment — farm, forest, nursery or greenhouse.
+- agricultural establishment — A farm, forest, nursery or greenhouse.

-- Greenhouse — an operation that produces agricultural plants indoors in an area that is enclosed with nonporous covering and that is large enough to allow a person to enter.
-Examples: polyhouses, rhubarb houses, mushroom houses and caves, and traditional greenhouses.
+- greenhouse — An operation that produces agricultural plants indoors in an area that is enclosed with nonporous covering and that is large enough to allow a person to enter.
+Examples are polyhouses, rhubarb houses, mushroom houses and caves, and traditional greenhouses.
 Malls, atriums, conservatories, arboretums and office buildings that grow or maintain plants primarily for decorative or environmental benefits are not included.

 The WPS covers pesticides that are used in the production of agricultural plants on farms and in forests, nurseries and greenhouses.
 Both general-use and restricted-use pesticides are covered by the WPS.
-The WPS does NOT cover pesticides applied:
+The WPS does NOT cover pesticides applied in the following situations:

 - On rights-of-way.

 - On pastures or rangeland.